e2nIEE/pandapower/doc/powerflow/opf.rst

 		:alt: alternate Text
 		:align: center

+**DC line behaviour**

+Please note, that the costs of the DC line transmission are always related to the power at the from_bus!

-You can check your Optimization result by comparing your result (From res_sgen, res_load etc.)
+You can always check your Optimization result by comparing your result (From res_sgen, res_load etc.)

 Parametrisation of the calculation